Withdrawal and Refund Information

-- Other Title IV assistance for which the return of funds is required
+- Other Title IV assistance for which

-- Other federal, state, or institutional financial assistance
+- Other federal, state or institutional

 was earned, the student may receive a late disbursement for the difference.

 Refunds applicable to non-Title IV funds will be distributed according to

 - Institutionally controlled scholarships

-- Outside scholarships (not funded by USC Upstate)
+- Outside scholarships (not

 Financial Aid Office to determine the financial implications of your

 USC Upstate Student Account Services